 This is the Board of County Commissioners (BCC) transmittal public hearing book for the proposed Out-of-Cycle Second Regular Cycle Staff-Initiated Text Amendments (2019-2) to the Future Land Use Map (FLUM) and Comprehensive Plan (CP).
-This amendment was heard by the Local Planning Agency (LPA) during a transmittal public hearing held on November 21, 2019, and will go before the Board of County Commissioners (BCC) for a transmittal public hearing on December 17, 2019.
+This amendment was heard by the Local Planning Agency (LPA) during a transmittal public hearing held on November 21, 2019.
+It was continued at the December 17, 2019, BCC transmittal public hearing to January 14, 2020.

-The 2019-2 Out-of-Cycle Regular Cycle Staff-Initiated Text Amendment entails one staffinitiated text amendment.
-Since this is the transmittal stage for the amendment, there will be a second round of public hearings for adoption after the Florida Department of Economic Opportunity (DEO) and other State agencies complete their review of the proposed amendment and provide comments, which are expected in January 2020.
-Adoption public hearings are tentatively scheduled for the LPA on May 21, 2020 and the BCC on June 9, 2020.
+The 2019-2 Out-of-Cycle Regular Cycle Staff-Initiated Text Amendment entails one staffinitiated text amendment (Amendment 2019-2-C-CP-3).
+Since this is the transmittal stage for the amendment, there will be a second round of public hearings for adoption after the Florida Department of Economic Opportunity (DEO) and other State agencies complete their review of the proposed amendment and provide comments, expected in February 2020.
+Adoption public hearings are tentatively scheduled for the LPA on May 21, 2020, and the BCC on June 9, 2020.